 So where does diversity start?

 Diversity starts with how we greet people into our organisations and make it okay for them to ask for adjustments.
-This is more than just window dressing it is about making it part of our culture that it is okay to ask for what we need.
+This is more than just window dressing, it is about making it part of our culture that it is okay to ask for what we need.
 To ensure that each person is treated as an individual this process always needs to start with a conversation.

-With Neurodiversity and other hidden disabilities, individuals may have a history that means they are uncomfortable about sharing what they need.
-They may take some convincing that it is safe to do so within the organisation there working in.
+With neurodiversity and other hidden disabilities, individuals may have a history that means they are uncomfortable about sharing what they need.
+They may take some convincing that it is safe to do so within the organisation they’re working in.
 This could be due to several reasons including bullying, earlier work cultures or the fact that when they’ve asked for support before it has been refused or made so difficult that they don’t want to engage in the process again.
 There is also the possibility that an individual may not be aware that there is anything wrong until something changes in their work environment that highlights the difficulty.

-What is key in all of this is the invitation for support and that the organisation including colleagues, managers and support functions is actively looking to support individuals to show and celebrate the power of Neurodiversity.
+What is key in all of this is the invitation for support and that the organisation including colleagues, managers and support functions is actively looking to support individuals to show and celebrate the power of neurodiversity.

-Coming back to the conversation diversity starts with asking questions about the following areas:
+Coming back to the conversation, diversity starts with asking questions about the following areas:

 - What do they think they need to bet their best at work?